adaltas/node-ssh2-fs/src/index.coffee.md

 'uid', 'gid' and 'mode'.
 If option is not an object, it is considered to be the permission mode.

+For the sake of compatibility, the local mode also accept additionnal options than mode.
+Additionnal supported options are "uid' and "guid".
+It differs from the native Node.js API which only accept a permission mode.

       mkdir: (ssh, path, options, callback) ->
         if arguments.length is 3
           callback = options